thomasverardo/NBA_MVP_2022_prediction/README.md

 # NBA MVP 2021 prediction

+Model to predict the MVP (Most Valuable Player) of an NBA season using Python and Jupyter Notebook.

 ## Data collection

 The data is extracted from the nba_api (https://github.com/swar/nba_api).
 This API client allows access to all the NBA’s data included in the official stats.nba.com website.